|Type of tour:||Guided|

 Altitude sickness affects people differently.
 Some people will be unaffected, while others will require preventative medication.
 We recommend speaking with your physician regarding the effects of high altitudes and possible preventative measures you might take.

 Airport transfers are included in the tour price.
-The tour guides will meet you at the airport before 4 pm on day 1, and you will need to schedule your return flight to depart out of Chengdu after 3 pm on day 17.
+The tour guides will meet you at the airport before 4 pm on day 1, and you will need to schedule your return flight to depart out of Lhasa after 9 am on day 16.

 Passports are required for all guests.
 Your passport should have at least 6 months validity past your intended travel dates.
 Permits for visiting Tibet are included as part of your tour fee, but you are responsible for obtaining your own visa into China.
 Please contact the Chinese Embassy in your country for questions or concerns.